Shashwat-19/Shashwat-19/README.md

 A **creative and versatile developer** with a strong focus on **UI/UX design** and a growing passion for **Java backend development** and **cloud infrastructure**.
 I enjoy transforming ideas into full-fledged digital experiences that are both functional and aesthetic.

 ### 📍 Based in Bangalore, India
-### 🧠 Currently diving deep into React and DevOps
-### 🤝 Open to collaboration on Java and Cloud-based projects

 ---